Local businesses preparing to reopen with new employee mask requirement

-DAYTON, Ohio (WDTN) — Governor Mike DeWine announced that retail and consumer services can resume operations May 12t, but they will have to follow certain guidelines that include mandatory face coverings for employees.
+DAYTON, Ohio (WDTN) — Governor Mike DeWine announced that retail and consumer services can resume operations May 12, but they will have to follow certain guidelines that include mandatory face coverings for employees.

 As a hobby sewist, a fairly new term that combines “sew” and “artist,” she began making masks for her staff at home.
 The masks are used as Brim employees work virtually with their customers.
 When Brim opens in a few weeks, they’ll also be given to customers who will be served by appointment.